zeek/zeek/examples/mimestats/index.rst

 Next, we create the reducers.
 The first will accumulate file sizes and the second will make sure we only store a host ID once.
-Below is the partial code from a :bro:see:`bro_init` handler.
+Below is the partial code from a :bro:see:`zeek_init` handler.

 .. literalinclude:: mimestats.bro
    :caption: